-When we planned a motorcycle trip from Greece to Sicily, one of the first things we researched was what what to eat in Palermo.
+When we planned a motorcycle trip from Greece to Sicily, one of the first things we researched was what to eat in Palermo.
+Food is such an integral part of the Italy experience.
+This taste of Sicily had us already planning a much longer trip, to much more of Italy.

 Palermo is world famous for its street food culture, its gelati and canoli, and its trattorie.
 We promised ourselves to try everything.
 We nearly succeeded.